gpetricca/Meteor-Echoes-Count/README.md

 Done!

 Extra: if you have one, you can add your personal logo high on the right by putting it in the `img` folder and modifying its address on `lines 198-199` of the the `.ipynb` file.

+Note: the script will not print empty months.
+There has to be at least a single value for the program to use.